JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Inserts an image into this range.

 ```
-FUNCTION CTextRange2.InsertImage (BYVAL width_ AS LONG, BYVAL height AS LONG, BYVAL ascent AS LONG, _
+FUNCTION InsertImage (BYVAL width_ AS LONG, BYVAL height AS LONG, BYVAL ascent AS LONG, _
 BYVAL nType AS LONG, BYREF cbsAltText AS CBSTR, BYVAL pStream AS IStream PTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->InsertImage(m_pTextRange2, width_, height, ascent, nType, cbsAltText, pStream))
    RETURN m_Result